efeefe/is/pages/concepts/02.point-reuse/item-opendott.md

     limit: 10
 ---

-An  web app / native mobile app that allows users to take a picture of any object and match it against the [Universal Registry of Things](../universal-registry-things).
+A web app / native mobile app that allows users to take a picture of any object and match it against the [Universal Registry of Things](../universal-registry-things).

 ===